coderofsalvation/Gexpress/README.md

 ## How to include library

-Add '1Lm_jNmD2FWYF-Kgj7AdHVvLEVXZ4c5AXwzd1KJSb48scn0HLBq64um7S' to your libraries (Resources > Libraries), or edit your manifest file (`View > Show manifest file`) like so:
+Add `1Lm_jNmD2FWYF-Kgj7AdHVvLEVXZ4c5AXwzd1KJSb48scn0HLBq64um7S` to your libraries (Resources > Libraries), or edit your manifest file (`View > Show manifest file`) like so:

 <img src='include.png'/>

+## Permissions and users

+You can add google users to the appscript, and you're done.
+Rules of thumb:

+* use the rooturl (`/exec`) for anonymous access
+* use other urls (`/exec/myadmin` e.g.) urls for authenticated access

+The latter will automatically trigger login for anonymous users.

 ## RESTFUL-ish